 A revolution is happening, and it's rippling across the fashion industry at a force that feels like tidal waves of long-awaited disruption.
 Of course, we're talking about the boom of the plus-size modeling industry.
-In the past year alone, the runways have grown more inclusive than ever before, transforming the minds of millions and catapulting the faces of the movement from tokenized catwalk queens to household names.
+In the past few years alone, the runways have grown more inclusive than ever before, transforming the minds of millions and catapulting the faces of the movement from tokenized catwalk queens to household names.
 Finally, the idea that everyone deserves a chance to embody the fantasies of fashion has become a reality.

 But who are these women?
 And where do they come from?
 Thanks to the progressive Ivan Bart, president of IMG, and Becca Thorpe at Muse Model Management (whose board boasts some of the most prominent plus names in the business), agents are doing their part to contribute toward widespread change.
 And the industry is better because of them.